 1. The Water Jacket Method

-The water jacket method involves immersing the item in a container filled with water and pressurizing it gradually until it reaches the intended test pressure.
+The water jacket method involves immersing the item in a container filled with water and pressurizing it gradually until it reaches the intended pressure testing.
 As the water pressure increases, it is transmitted evenly to the test item through the water, leading to a uniform pressure distribution across its surface.

 2. The Direct Expansion Method